CeciliaGaletto/CeciliaGaletto/Homepage.md

- < h1 align= "center" > Hello!
+ Hello!
 I'm Cecilia, and I am currently in a continuous learning process of data analysis and data science 👋
 </h1>
 </div>